dnal01/my-shop-application/documents/TECH_SPEC_MVP_v1.md

 - phone_number: VARCHAR(24), NOT NULL
 - email_address: VARCHAR(64), NOT NULL
 - role_id: SMALLINT, NOT NULL
+Different role provides different access to the system.
+View, Edit or Full access.
 - salary: MEDIUMINT, NOT NULL
 - pin:
 - enterence_history: